mejiaj/govcon-sandbox/README.md

 # Govcon Sandbox

-Based on [uswds-sandbox](https://github.com/uswds/uswds-sandbox).
+Based on [uswds-sandbox [GitHub]](https://github.com/uswds/uswds-sandbox).
 An eleventy site for rapid web prototyping and testing with the U.S. Web Design System (USWDS).

+If you're interested in learning about the design system the [USWDS Tutorial [GitHub]](https://github.com/uswds/uswds-tutorial) is a fantastic resource.

 ## Requirements